Irreligion in Lebanon

-Atheists may not marry in Lebanon as marriage must be performed in either a Church or a Mosque.
+Atheists may not marry in Lebanon as marriage must be performed according to either Muslim or Christian religious rites.
 Publicly blaspheming God is punishable with a minimum of one month up to one year of prison time according to article 473 of the Penal Code of Lebanon.
 The exact wording of the clause is that "blaspheming God publicly" is illegal.
 In addition, disrespecting Christianity or Islam is punishable by a minimum of three years to a maximum of six years of jail time according to article 474 of the Penal Code.

 Life in Lebanon is largely divided along sectarian lines.
 Schools, housing, and political parties are generally segregated along religious lines.
 For example, East Beirut and West Beirut are almost exclusively Christian and Muslim, respectively.
 Muslims and Christians have different civil codes, meaning that the punishment for a crime and other civil procedure (like divorce) may be different for a Christian than a Muslim.